rollbar/docs/on-premise/configure.md

 You should **not** edit these files by hand since they will be overwritten by the *configuration.sh* script.

+## Custom SSL Certs

+The On-Premise configuration script will generate a self-signed SSL cert to use for the initial setup.
+We recommend using your own SSL cert which matches the FQDN you provide *configure.sh*.

+To add your own cert, replace the generated */etc/rollbar/rollbar.cert* and */etc/rollbar/rollbar.key* files with your own.
+Make sure the provided SSL cert does not have a password.

+**Note:** These files will be overwritten each time you run *configure.sh* so be sure to replace them each time you re-run the configuration script.
+We will provide a cleaner mechanism for using your own certs in a future release.

 ## Networking

 Rollbar services run in Docker containers.
 These containers are able to talk to each other on the